 The City's location over an oil field that was historically very productive and still has oil extraction activities has shaped the development of multi-family and affordable housing.
 Most larger sites for housing development are owned by a petroleum company and require site remediation.
 As such the City has worked closely with SH Petroleum to identify new sites for housing and compete all site remediation.
-While this may be seen as a housing constraint, this type of development process would be burdensome and expensive for private development of higher density, affordable projects that most likely would not have developed without intervention.
+While this may be seen as a housing constraint, this type of development process would be burdensome and expensive for private developers.
+The City and property owner's experience in this type of development has resulted in development of higher density, affordable projects that most likely would not have developed without intervention.
 As development opportunities become more limited, the transition from oil production to housing will continue in the City.